-On this day, poet Sylvia Plath is born in Boston.
+On October 27, 1932, poet Sylvia Plath is born in Boston.
 Her father, a German immigrant, was a professor of biology and a leading expert on bumblebees.
 An autocrat at home, he insisted his wife give up teaching to raise their two children.
 He died at home after a lingering illness that consumed the energy of the entire household and left the family penniless.
-Sylvia's mother went to work as a teacher and raised her two children alone.
+Sylvia’s mother went to work as a teacher and raised her two children alone.

 Plath was an outstanding student.
-She won a scholarship to Smith, published her first short story, "Sunday at the Mintons," in Mademoiselle while she was still in college, and won a summer job as "guest managing editor" at the magazine.
-After the job ended, she suffered a nervous breakdown, tried to commit suicide, and was hospitalized.
+She won a scholarship to Smith College, published her first short story, “Sunday at the Mintons,” in Mademoiselle while she was still in college, and won a summer job as “guest managing editor” at the magazine.
+After the job ended, she suffered a nervous breakdown, tried to kill herself, and was hospitalized.
 She returned to school to finish her senior year, won a Fulbright to England, and went to Cambridge after graduation, where she met poet Ted Hughes in February 1956.
 They married four months later.